 If you believe your privacy rights have been violated, you may file a complaint to us in writing.
 You may also file a complaint with the Secretary of the U.S. Department of Health and Human Services at Office for Civil Rights, U. S. Department of Health and Human Services, 233 N. Michigan Ave., Suite 240, Chicago, IL 60601, in writing within 180 days of a violation of your rights.
 There will be no retaliation for filing a complaint.

 You will be asked to sign an acknowledgment form that you received this Notice of Privacy Practices.

 FOR FURTHER INFORMATION AND REQUESTS

-This Notice of Privacy Practices is effective February 1, 2010.
+The Notice of Privacy Practices is effective November 1, 2017.